buildkite/elastic-ci-stack-s3-secrets-hooks/README.md

 ## Installation

-This plugin needs to be installed directly in the agent so that secrets can be downloaded before jobs attempt checking out your repository.
+The hooks needs to be installed directly in the agent so that secrets can be downloaded before jobs attempt checking out your repository.
 We are going to assume that buildkite has been installed at `/buildkite`, but this will vary depending on your operating system.
 Change the instructions accordingly.

 ```
 # clone to a path your buildkite-agent can access